 October 10, 2013 [Gravity]

-When I was eighteen or so, my mother was ill—well, she was often not well, one thing and another, a way of life more than a mere illness—something that comes on most of us and changes us completely, until one day we're surprised by better health as the sickness, furtive in the growing light, shrugs off our shoulders and it's as if we haven't had a sick day in our life.
+When I was eighteen or so, my mother was ill—she was often not well, one thing and another, a way of life more than a mere illness—which may be something that changes us completely, until one day we're surprised by better health as the sickness, furtive in the growing light, shrugs off our shoulders and it's as if we haven't had a sick day in our life.

 In Gravity the charming astronaut—and when is Clooney not charming, even when he's a Coen brother fool, even when he's smarmy and self-confident, his Hollywood jaw set in almost-disdain against the lesser men around him—the women often seeing through him, but on his side in the end anyway?
-And he pulls that stuff again in Gravity, urges the spinning head and all of Sandra Bullock to survive, to use physics and the will to return to Earth, like a ghost returned—and more: an evolutionary circle—is that possible?—from the sea to the land to the sky to space and back to the sea so that she can crawl back to the land and dig in and let herself know that the you-are-there vertigo of the rest of the movie was actually exhilaration, the "wild surmise" that strikes you, no matter which side of the shore you come upon, like the sudden realization that you are whole and well.
+And he pulls that stuff again in Gravity, urges the spinning head and all of Sandra Bullock to survive, to use physics and the will to return to Earth, like a ghost—and more: an evolutionary circle from the sea to the land to the sky to space and back to the sea so that she can crawl back to the land and dig in and let herself know that the you-are-there vertigo of the rest of the movie was actually exhilaration, the "wild surmise" that strikes you, no matter which side of the shore you come upon, like a sudden realization that you are whole and well.